lnfernux/lnfernux.github.io/_posts/2024-08-19-SecurityMonitoringAntipatterns.md

 This topic is the same as the previous and the next - it's based around **misunderstanding of what tools can and should do**.
 It's also rooted in the misconception people have that the **tools you buy give you inherently more security, which is mostly wrong**.
 If you integrate XDR into a unsecure environment, it might stop some things, but it will still be bypassed.
 One tool does not excuse you implementing other controls. **It's like buying zero trust networking equipment for the company wifi and then turning of MFA on that same wifi** (if you don't understand why that's not a good idea, read a little about zero trust).

-Out of the box tools also don't do as much as people expect them too - SIEMs need tuning and configuration (and a infrastructure for log collection), XDRs need integrations and policies, updated settings - you get the gist.
+Out of the box tools also don't do as much as people expect them too - SIEMs need tuning and configuration (and an infrastructure for log collection), XDRs need integrations and policies, updated settings - you get the gist.

 ## Toolapalooza